cornelltech/company-projects-matcher/matcher/README.md

 ##Instructions

 1. Decide on the parameters for the problem, and set appropriate values in config.txt.
 How many MBA/MEng students would we like each team to have?
 What scales should our diversity metrics be on?
-How many projects are we allowing students to select from?
 For a complete list of parameters to consider, look at config.txt.

 2. Assign an ID number for each project that students may rank.
 ID numbers must be in [1, number of projects], inclusive.